 The premium accommodation and food offering exceed what you’d expect in a pub.

 It’s well placed to explore the Northumberland coast and inland attractions.

 Yes, we would stay at the Hog’s Head Inn again.
 We’d stay at any Inn Collections Inn because we know they’ll be of the same high standard.

-I say this with confidence because we also stayed at The Commissioners Quay Inn, which didn’t disappoint, and I’ll be reviewing it in my next post.
+I say this with confidence because we also stayed at The Commissioners Quay Inn, which didn’t disappoint, and I’ll review it in my next post.

 Things to do in Alnwick

-We travelled across the country and followed Hadrian’s Wall on our way to the Hog’s Head Inn.
+We travelled across the country and followed Hadrian’s Wall to the Hog’s Head Inn.
 We stopped off at: